• Skip to main content

 SCHD Performance

-Going back to 2011 when SCHD launched and looking through 2021, it has outperformed its closest peers VYM, VIG, and HDV on both a general and risk-adjusted basis:
+Going back to 2011 when SCHD launched and looking through mid 2025, its performance has been pretty close to its closest peers VYM, VIG, and HDV on both a general and risk-adjusted basis:

 Is SCHD a Good Investment?